wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 Account owners can use roles to limit team members’ access to various tasks and/or interfaces of the account (for example, blocking access to specific sites or blocking access to adding features that require payment).
 See [About Team Management](https://support.wix.com/en/article/about-team-management) and [Wix Partners: Default Team Management Roles & Permissions](https://support.wix.com/en/article/default-team-management-roles-permissions#roles-and-permissions-summary-table) for more information.

 ## Intended audience
-Wix’s Account Level APIs are intended to support large-scale businesses that create, design, or manage large numbers of Wix sites, enabling businesses to manage access to these sites.
+Wix’s Account Level APIs are intended to support the following types of customers:

-Wix categorizes these businesses into 2 types:
+- **Channel Partners**: Wix works with 2 types of Channel partners:

-- **Do it yourself (DIY)**: Businesses that funnel customers directly into Wix’s site creation flow, to build a site for themselves.
+  - **Do it yourself (DIY)**: Businesses that resell Wix subscriptions, funneling customers directly into Wix’s site creation flow, to build a site for themselves with unique reseller attributes.
 These businesses don’t require edit access to the customer’s sites.
-- **Do it for me (DIFM)**: Businesses that create Wix sites in large numbers (whether for external customers or for their own business), and require the ability to edit and invite others to edit the sites.
+  - **Do it for me (DIFM)**: Businesses that create, manage, and maintain Wix sites in large numbers for their customers.
+- **Enterprise Partners**: Large businesses and organizations that need advanced features and support to build and maintain their websites.

 ## Authorization strategies for account level APIs
 The APIs in this category require using the [admin access with API key strategy](https://dev.wix.com/docs/sdk/articles/get-started/authorization-strategies#admin-access-with-api-key).